wacncontent/CustomizeTool/addCommentOutput/includes/custom-dns-web-site-enable-on-web-site.md

-After the records for your domain name have propagated, you must associate them with your web site.
+After the records for your domain name have propagated, you must associate them with your Web App.
 Use the following steps to enable the domain names using your web browser.

 > [AZURE.NOTE] It can take some time for CNAME records created in the previous steps to propagate through the DNS system.
-You cannot add the domain name of to your web site until the CNAME has propagated.
-If you are using an A record, you cannot add the A record domain name to your web site until the **awverify** CNAME record created in the previous step has propagated.
+You cannot add the domain name of to your web app until the CNAME has propagated.
+If you are using an A record, you cannot add the A record domain name to your web app until the **awverify** CNAME record created in the previous step has propagated.
 >
 > You can use a service such as <a href="http://www.digwebinterface.com/">http://www.digwebinterface.com/</a> to verify that the CNAME is available.

 1. In your browser, open the [Azure Management Portal](https://manage.windowsazure.cn).

 <!-- deleted by customization
-2. In the **Web Apps** tab, click the name of your web site, select **Settings**, and then select **Custom domains and SSL**
+2. In the **Web Apps** tab, click the name of your web app, select **Settings**, and then select **Custom domains and SSL**

 	![](./media/custom-dns-web-site/dncmntask-cname-6.png)